Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 Windows Procedure

-The Windows procedure or WndProc(), is used by a Windows application to process messages until the application is terminated.
-Each application window must have a WndProc declared as returning type LRESULT CALLBACK.
-In Windows, a callback function is used to describe any function that is called by the operating system.
-Although the system produces hundreds of different messages, an application will typically need to filter out and process only a small fraction of these messages.
-In our simple window, WndProc returns type DefWindowProc to ensure default processing for messages that the application does not act on.
+The Windows procedure WndProc() is used by a Windows application to process messages until the application is terminated.
+Each application window must have a WndProc declaration with the return type LRESULT and the calling convention CALLBACK.
+In Windows, a callback function is any function that is invoked by the operating system.

 The prototype of WndProc is.